-Loss per share is computed in accordance with ASC 260, Earnings per Share.
+Income/(loss) per share is computed in accordance with ASC 260, Earnings per Share.
 The two-class method is used for computing earnings per share in the event the Group has net income available for distribution.
 Under the two-class method, net income is allocated between ordinary shares and participating securities based on dividends declared (or accumulated) and participating rights in undistributed earnings as if all the earnings for the reporting period had been distributed.
-The Company's preferred shares are participating securities because they are entitled to receive dividends or distributions on an as converted basis.
-For the periods presented before the IPO occurrence, the computation of basic loss per share using the two-class method is not applicable as the Group is in a net loss position and net loss is not allocated to other participating securities because in accordance with their contractual terms they are not obligated to share in the losses.
-Upon the IPO occurrence, all of the preferred shares automatically were converted into ordinary shares which are used in the computation of loss per share.

-Basic net loss per share is computed using the weighted average number of ordinary shares outstanding during the period.
+Basic net income/(loss) per share is computed using the weighted average number of ordinary shares outstanding during the period.
 Options and unvested restricted share units are not considered outstanding in computation of basic earnings per share.
-Diluted net loss per share is computed using the weighted average number of ordinary shares and potential ordinary shares outstanding during the period under treasury stock method.
+Diluted net income/(loss) per share is computed using the weighted average number of ordinary shares and potential ordinary shares outstanding during the period under treasury stock method.
 Potential ordinary shares include options to purchase ordinary shares and unvested restricted share units, unless they were anti-dilutive.
-The computation of diluted net loss per share does not assume conversion, exercise, or contingent issuance of securities that would have an anti-dilutive effect (i.e. an increase in earnings per share amounts or a decrease in loss per share amounts) on net loss per share.
+The computation of diluted net income/(loss) per share does not assume conversion, exercise, or contingent issuance of securities that would have an anti-dilutive effect (i.e. an increase in earnings per share amounts or a decrease in income/(loss) per share amounts) on net income/(loss) per share.

-w Comprehensive income / (loss)
+x Comprehensive income / (loss)

 Comprehensive income/ (loss) is defined to include all changes in equity/ (deficit) of the Group during a period arising from transactions and other events and circumstances excluding transactions resulting from investments by shareholders and distributions to shareholders.
-Other comprehensive income, as presented on the accompanying consolidated statements of comprehensive loss, consists of accumulated foreign currency translation adjustments.
+Other comprehensive income/(loss), as presented on the accompanying consolidated statements of comprehensive income/(loss), consists of accumulated foreign currency translation adjustments.

-x Treasury stock
+y Treasury stock